 Answer: Yes.
 The GDPR defines personal data as “any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”An email containing credit card info from an EU resident, then, likely contains several pieces of personal data: the individual’s first and last name, the credit card number, and the email address itself would all be considered personal data under the GDPR.

-In terms of vendors, how does this apply to third-party integrations with Infusionsoft?
-If Infusionsoft is GDPR compliant but I use a third-party software (i.e. Zapier, Parsey, or anything else) that 3rd party technically has access to the contact record information.
+In terms of vendors, how does this apply to third-party integrations with Infusionsoft by Keap?
+If Infusionsoft by Keap is GDPR compliant but I use a third-party software (i.e. Zapier, Parsey, or anything else) that 3rd party technically has access to the contact record information.

-Learn more about GDPR and how it may affect you as an Infusionsoft user.
+Learn more about GDPR and how it may affect you as an Infusionsoft by Keap user.
 All posts on GDPR are meant to be informational only and should not be used as legal advice.